viveksinghggits/kubernetes101/README.md

 # kubernetes101
 This repo contains a sample app that have some three components and can be deployed on kubernetes natively using some kubernetes resources.
 This repo is a part of a tutorial that I have written on [medium](https://medium.com/@viveksinghggits/hello-world-of-kubernetes-part-1-d1153fc2fc37).

+Please clone the repository to go through the commands that are given below.

 # run-mysql
 To run mysql you wil have to run below commands, they are going to create a PV, PVC and deployment that will actually host the mysql, `cd` into `run-mysql` and run
 ```